Rosalie Slaughter Morton: Literary works

 Morton later wrote an autobiography titled A Woman Surgeon: The Life and Work of Rosalie Slaughter Morton, which was published in 1937 by Frederick A. Stokes.
-The book was reviewed well, with praise given to both the writing and the breadth of experiences chronicled in it.
+The book was reviewed well, with praise given to both the writing and the breadth of experiences chronicled within it.
 The Pittsburgh Press described Morton's autobiography as an "excellent book on a woman's accomplishments" commending both the descriptions of medical topics as well as political ones.
-In The Brooklyn Daily Eagle, a review wrote "at no time is her book boring", calling it an important book for documenting the contributions of "a woman crusader".
-The Salt Lake Tribune described the book as "informative, thrilling and colorful", and The Sydney Morning Herald called it "particularly interesting".
+A review in The Brooklyn Daily Eagle read "at no time is her book boring," calling it an important book for documenting the contributions of "a woman crusader."
+The Salt Lake Tribune described the book as "informative, thrilling and colorful", and The Sydney Morning Herald called it "particularly interesting."
 The Indiana Gazette rated the book as one of the best medical autobiographies of recent times.

 After finishing her autobiography, Morton traveled to Iran, and in 1940 published a book on the country and her time there titled A Doctor's Holiday in Iran.
-Writing in journal The Moslem World, S. M. Jordan described the book as "good reading", and a "worthy successor" to Morton's previous publication.
+Writing in the journal The Moslem World, S. M. Jordan described the book as "good reading" and a "worthy successor" to Morton's previous publication.